cisco/arc/docs/github_forking_process.md

 git fetch upstream
 ```

-Merge to code from upstream.
-You fast forward only, since you should not be making changes on this branch.
+Checkout your master branch and merge from the upstream repos using fast forward only.
+Since we are not making changes on master we should always be able to fast forward.
 ```shell
 git checkout master
 git merge --ff-only upstream/master